Glarregle/deal-repo/README.md

 <br>

-This README outlines the concepts of the design of this Ember application.
+This README outlines the concepts under the design of this Ember application.

 ## Composability